What is an Executive Assistant? Benefits of Executive VAs

 • Vendor coordination

-This is not admin.
-This is operational control.
+This is not simple administration.
+This is operational control and executive enablement.

 What Is An Executive Assistant Like Mary